mohamey/opengl-game/Report/report.md

 The suggested text library is used to display player details including health, score, and final score when the game is over.

 ### Sound Effects
-Using the irrklang library, the game has background music and appropriate sound effects that play during gameplay.
+Using the `Irrklang` library, the game has background music and appropriate sound effects that play during gameplay.
 These sound effects are:

+* Background music - `background.mp3`
-* Game Over
+* Game Over - `gameOver.wav`
-* Fire Bullet
+* Fire Bullet - `shot.wav`
-* Bazooka Explosion
+* Bazooka Explosion - `bigHit.wav`
-* Player Taking Damage
+* Player Taking Damage - `hit.wav`
+* Bananaman taking damage - `smallHit.wav`
-* Cyborg banana voice when bananaman spawns
+* Cyborg banana voice when bananaman spawns `cyborgBanana.wav`